HOME WISE Uranium Project > Mining & Milling > Issues >

 Cleaning up the site will take about two years and $2 million dollars from the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
 That cleanup work will involve putting all waste rock left over from the mining process back into the pit and burying it.
 (Union Democrat June 10, 2003)

-> See also: Stanislaus National Forest CERCLA information external link (U.S. EPA)
+> See also: Stanislaus National Forest CERCLA information (U.S. EPA)

 COLORADO